Island Peak Climbing

 View of IMJA Valley.

-Explore the Khumbu Valley from top of the Peak.
+Explore the Khumbu Valley from the top of the Peak.

 This trip kicks off with flying to one of the most dangerous and beautiful airports (Tenzing-Hillary Airport, Lukla) in the world.
 You then hike to the wonders of Nepal, Khumbu region.
-You can then either directly go to Chhukung to go for Island Peak Climbing or explore other beautiful regions of Mt Everest.
+To climb this peak there is two way to reach it’s base camp one directly hike via Dingboche and another trail is the first hike in the base camp of Mt.
+Everest, and ascend to Kalapatter, Kongma La Pass and then be in Chhukung Village.

 Best Time To Do Island Peak Climbing